Priti Patel defends Rwanda refugee agreement as ‘not like a trade deal’

 Ms Patel, however, said the deal was concerned with trying to “empower” asylum seekers.

 “It’s always been a partnership based on resettlement, rebuilding lives.
-Investing in people,” she told the Times.
+Investing in people,” she told the Telegraph.

 “We empower people through how we invest in them.”